bitsnowwolf/hello-world/README.md

 It's just a test.
 For how to use github.
 About how to create branch,how to write readme.md......

-Creating new branch is quickly....
+Creating new branch is quick and simple.